sbath7/sath4924-tracker/README.md

 <br>

 ## Recommendations
 I couldn't implement the alternate (monthly/yearly) view screens due to time constraints.
 Implementing these in the future, would enhance the user experience, providing a powerful overview.
+Furthermore, the ability to back-date nature sessions and revisit previous days to log nature time using the 'day indicator' would provide users with greater control.

 <br>
 <br>